dpurohit108/DH110-F22-DHRUVP/Assignments/Assignment05.md

 A link to the wireframes and wireflow marked up by the user during the test is linked [here](https://drive.google.com/file/d/13IMag3i6l7X_jxVeZ39IRzsCy2On1VnU/view?usp=sharing).

 ## Insights, Changes, & Reflections
 The user testing was once again a very effective way to see if the proposed changes work for users.
-Being able to see the initial changes on the wireflows was helpful and insightful as well.
+Being able to see the initial design changes on the wireflows was helpful and insightful as well.
+Overall, the user was able to successfully complete the tasks.
+There were some aspects that they highlighted that could have been made easier, which I will be incorporating into the next version of wireframes.
+The biggest insight from the user was to add more detail that indicates that the user should click in a certain spot.
+When designing the changes, it can be hard to think about what additional contect the user needs in order to be successful in compelting the task.
+However, after the test, it was clear that everything that can be clicked needs to have something that indicates to the user that they should click there.

 :bulb: